 Often unrecognized is the pressure within Economic Development Agencies when competing incentives applications put the agency at risk of exceeding its budgetary or statutory limits.
-These organizations are run by conscientious people who are accountable to their Board of Directors and often to Governor’s offices, city councils and mayors.
+These organizations are run by conscientious people who are accountable to their Boards of Directors and often to Governor’s offices, city councils and mayors.
 Hence, for an application to prevail over competing projects, it must be thoroughly prepared, comply with legal and agency requirements, supported with credible data, and presented in a convincing and timely manner.

 Examples of Public Incentives